molgenis/molgenis-imputation/README.md

 python molgenis-impute.py --list
 ```

 Under the hood molgenis-impute uses <a href="https://github.com/molgenis/systemsgenetics/tree/master/Genotype-Harmonizer">Genotype Harmonizer</a> for quality control and <a href="http://mathgen.stats.ox.ac.uk/impute/impute_v2.html">impute2</a> tool for imputation.
+This tool removes SNPs from the study that strand correction cannot be applied (for example an A/T SNP in the study that exists as A/C in the reference panel).
+It also generates a log file of all the performed checks that includes all removed markers.
+This file is saved in the defined output directory as: chrXYZ.log (XYZ is the number of chromosome, for example: chr1.log)

 The imputation task is split in many chunks.
 The split is 2-dimensional: according to genomic position and according to samples:
 * The genomic position split is per 5.000.000 distance.
 You can change this with the ```--position_batch_size``` option.
 * The sample split is done so that each chunk should have approximately the same number of samples.
 The default setting is that each sample chunk should have at least 500 samples but not more than twice this value (1000=2*500).
 To change the default value of 500, use the ```--sample_batch_size```option.
+The location of the BASH script that splits the data is: tools/molgenis-pipelines-master/compute5/Imputation_impute2/protocols/impute2Imputation.sh (denoted with the comment: #START OF SAMPLE SPLITTING).

 By default molgenis-impute will perform imputation for all chromosomes located in the reference panel.
 You can limit the imputation chromosomes with the option ```--chromosomes < comma separated values of chromosomes >``` For example: ```--chromosomes 1,3,8```